Directional navigation part 3 (Voice Technology)

 Instead, voice navigation relies on:

-- Landmarks & Headings – Commands like “Go to Contact Information” require a proper heading structure.
+Landmarks and headings – Commands like “Go to Contact Information” require a proper heading structure.

 When a website relies on spatial references instead of named elements, it forces people to guess where things are or rely on scanning manually, which defeats the purpose of voice navigation.